-Testosterone is the male sex hormone which has a number of roles within the male body such as regulating fat distribution, bone and muscle mass, sperm count, sex drive (libido) and the production of red blood cells.
+Testosterone is the male sex hormone which has many roles within the male body, such as regulating fat distribution, bone and muscle mass, sperm count, sex drive (libido) and the production of red blood cells.
 Testosterone is produced in two places within the male anatomy - the pituitary gland in the brain and the testes.

-Low testosterone levels, also known as hypogonadism, is a condition in which the male body does not produce a sufficient amount of testosterone in the testes or pituitary gland.
+Low testosterone levels, also known as hypogonadism, is a condition in which the male body does not produce sufficient testosterone in the testes or pituitary gland.
 When testosterone levels are low, a number of problems can occur.

 There are a number of symptoms which can present themselves when testosterone levels are low.
 These include:

-Many of the symptoms, such as erectile dysfunction, can be attributed to psychological problems such as stress, anxiety or depression.
+Many of the symptoms, such as impotence, can be attributed to psychological problems such as stress, anxiety or depression.
 Other causes can be lifestyle choices such as a poor diet, lack of sleep, excessive alcohol consumption and general unfitness.

 While testosterone levels gradually fall as you age, some men may suffer a significant drop in testosterone levels later in life.
 This is known as late-onset hypogonadism.